Don't Let Anyone Tell You COVID-19 Is Not Something to Fear

 Perhaps if the U.S. had worked to protect its citizens the way that countries with far fewer resources have, I wouldn’t feel this way.
 But Trump and too many other politicians around the nation exhibited a disregard for the lives of their fellow Americans, flouting and even mocking public-health guidance.
 They pushed to open the economy even though it meant more people would get sick and die.
 They cheered on anti-lockdown protesters.
 They opposed mask mandates.
 Then when they got sick themselves, they got treatment that’s out of reach for so many.

-Before Trump left Walter Reed medical center, he tweeted that he felt better than he did 20 years ago; he urged his followers not to be afraid of COVID.
+Before Trump left Walter Reed medical center, he tweeted that he felt better than he did 20 years ago; he urged his followers not to be afraid of COVID-19.
 “Don’t let it dominate your life,” he wrote.

 It was yet another jab to the heart.
-Nothing will bring back my mom or the more than 210,000 other people in the U.S. who have died of COVID, but to those of us who have lost someone to this horrible virus, the tweet betrayed not just indifference but a willingness to let the death toll grow.
+Nothing will bring back my mom or the more than 210,000 other people in the U.S. who have died of COVID-19, but to those of us who have lost someone to this horrible virus, the tweet betrayed not just indifference but a willingness to let the death toll grow.